aerickt/steno-dictionaries/README.md

 This dictionary tries to follow this principle, but also includes some entries where unstressed vowels haven't been dropped.
 It is recommended to not rely on these entries entirely as it is slower to use more strokes and these entries may not be complete.

-If it is still ambiguous as to where a syllable break starts (even if unstressed vowels have been dropped) then the rule is to carry each syllable as far as possible so that every stroke can start with a consonant.

-Syllables should be split in a way that consonants are not doubled and that every stroke that's not an affix begins with a consonant.
-I'll refer to this as the "normal" splitting method.
+When determining where a word break occurs, splitting the word by syllables will generally work.
+Consonants should not be shared across strokes, and every stroke apart from affixes and the first stroke should not start with a vowel.

 "Normal" splitting method:
  - `TPOE/TPHE/TEUBG` → phonetic